tomsWebConsulting/twcsl/Cart Item Links Redirect/README.md

   Change **undefined** to **cartItemLinksRedirect**.

-* Add code from file **[cart item links redirect.html][3]** to Website > Pages > Website Tools > Code Injection > FOOTER before the cart page observe changes code.
+* Add code from file **[cart item links redirect.html][3]** to Website > Pages > Custom Code > Code Injection > FOOTER before the cart page observe changes code.

 * Read the code for any instructions within.